BenjaminJohn/KeyBox/README.md

 # Key Box
-A solution for Microsoft Dataverse to administer login details.
+A solution for Microsoft Dataverse to administer login details of your organization.

 ## Features
  - Let you store keys directly inside Dataverse, directly beside the customers they belong to